DUI Cases in Pasco County

 After Sgt.
 Rowland took over as the agency inspector in July 2017, but the problems with keeping the machines in compliance continued.
 The current agency inspector is Barry Nixon, who started doing the agency inspections in December of 2017.

 We previously caught the agency inspectors in Pasco County backspacing and intentionally deleting error warning messages that occurred during monthly agency inspections.
-Other problems resulted in the machines not be in compliance with the administrative rules.
+Other problems resulted in the machines not being in compliance with the administrative rules.

-The deletion of error messages is a major problem because the agency inspector is required to report the results of the test to FDLE.
-Judges, prosecutors, and defense attorneys rely on seeing those error messages in order to understand whether the machine was working properly.
+The deletion of error messages is a significant problem because the agency inspector is required to report the results of the test to FDLE.
+Judges, prosecutors, and defense attorneys rely on those error messages to understand whether the machine is working correctly.
 Error messages can include: